kodecocodes/i9t/swift-2/swift-2.markdown

 This chapter is packed with information; you can read it end to end or use it as as a reference as you work with Swift 2.0.

-## Swift 2.2
+## What About Swift 2.2?

-Since the original writing of this Chapter Apple has open sourced Swift, they have also released the very first community driven version of Swift, coined Swift 2.2.
-Apple has truly raised the standard with regards to open source projects and shocked the development community with their efforts.
-[Swift.org](https://swift.org) was launched on December 3, 2015 and has loads of information about the language's project as well as sub-projects like Swift Package Manager and an open source version of Foundation.
+Since the first version of this chapter, there's been some big news: Apple has open sourced Swift!

+On December 3, 2015 Apple launced [swift.org](https://swift.org): a website focused on the open source project and building a community around it.
+A few months later, Apple released the first community driven version of Swift in Xcode 7.3: Swift 2.2.
+The process went extremely smoothly, and Apple has truly raised the standard with regards to open source projects and shocked the development community with their efforts.
 Take some the time to checkout the site, you may find yourself interested in contributing!

-Down to the specifics of what did Swift 2.2 brings to the table:
+Let's take a look at what's new in Swift 2.2:

-- **Compile-time Swift version checks**: Much like the OS Availability checks described in this chapter; this allows you to check the Swift version itself at compile-time and branch accordingly.
+- **Compile-time Swift version checks**: Much like the OS Availability checks described in this chapter, this allows you to check the Swift version itself at compile-time and branch accordingly.
 - **Compile-time checked selectors**: Gone are the days of stringly typed method names, there is a new `#selector` syntax that allows the compiler to validate the method you're referencing actually exists.
 - **Allow more keywords as argument labels**: Now you have more freedom to use most of the language keywords as your method argument labels, e.g. `func su(do: () -> (), if: () -> Bool, for: Int) -> Result`
 - **Tuple comparison**: The Swift standard library now defines comparison operators for tuples ranging from 1...6 elements.
 You can simply evaluate an expression like `("Foo", true, 1) == ("Bar", true, 1)` which returns `false`.
 The comparison operator is applied to each element respectively and the result of each comparison is `&&`'d, which means if any return `false` the entire comparison resolves to `false`.